Responsible Care at Asahi Kasei

 In order to further heighten the effectiveness of our RC initiatives, we perform education and training on basic knowledge and practical application of RC activities, environmental protection, employee health, operational safety, and workplace safety.
 The training program applies to all key personnel including production managers and Environment, Health & Safety (EHS) managers, as well as candidates for those positions, group leaders of research departments, and EHS personnel.

-Each fiscal year, we hold RC training courses especially for newly appointed managers, and in fiscal 2015, 63 personnel took part.
-Since the training began in fiscal 2007, a total of 725 personnel have taken the courses.
-In addition, a training course for assistant chiefs was formally initiated in fiscal 2012, and continues including requested improvements with some160 personnel participating each year.
+Each fiscal year, we hold RC training courses especially for newly appointed managers, and in fiscal 2017, 74 personnel took part.
+In addition, a training course for assistant chiefs was formally initiated in fiscal 2012, and continues including requested improvements with some 160 personnel participating each year.

 In fiscal 2014, we created a basic course in order to gain fuller understanding.
 We will continue to adapt our RC training courses to meet requests from both inside and outside the company, enabling personnel with different duties in a wide range of fields to gain a firm grasp of RC.

-Every year, RC Symposiums are held at our major production Regions such as Nobeoka, Moriyama, and Fuji, with awards presented to plants which have outstanding safety performance records.
+Every year, RC Symposiums are held at Asahi Kasei Corp., core operating companies of the Asahi Kasei Group, and the Nobeoka region, with awards presented to plants which have outstanding safety performance records.
 To share information and maintain the vitality of the initiative, RC results are reported, seminars are held, and Safety Awards are presented at the symposiums.
+The fiscal 2017 Asahi Kasei RC Symposium was held in Moriyama in December, with some 570 in attendance.